Meta · Campaign Recommendations · 2020 to 2021

 Shipsone at a time

 Fig. 02 · Concept studies.
-Variations built to provoke reactions, not validate polish.
 The question they surfaced, whether a dismissed recommendation should ever come back, shipped as snooze.

 “Should a dismissed recommendation ever come back?”the question nobody had asked